zeyadlotfy/Life-Runner/README.md

 "Life Runner" is an exciting maze escape game developed in assembly language, offering fast-paced, low-level gaming experience with efficient gameplay mechanics.

 ## Repository Contents
-- `Life_Runner.asm`: Main assembly source code for the game
+- `Life Runner.asm`: Main assembly source code for the game
-- `colors_ascii.txt`: ASCII art and color configuration file
+- `colors.jpg`: ASCII art and color configuration file
-- `interrupts.pdf`: Detailed documentation on interrupt handling
+- `i8086_and_DOS_interrupts.pdf`: Detailed documentation on interrupt handling

 ## Game Description
 Navigate through challenging mazes, dodge enemies, and reach the endpoint to win!
 The game is designed for high-performance, low-overhead gaming using assembly language.